Harassment As Grounds For A Restraining Order In New Jersey An Overview Of Reported Cases Part II

 The Appellate Court in Tribuzio v.
 Roder., 356 N.J.Super.
 590, 598 App.
 Div.2007) held that a defendant who was frustrated and angry at the plaintiff for rejecting him, who used “course and offensive language”, had a history of multiple “unwanted and upsetting contacts with the plaintiff” and blocked her car committed an act of harassment.

 The court in McGowan v.
 O’Rourke., 391 N.J.Super.
 502, 506 (App.Div.2007) held that the defendant who sent explicit photographs to the plaintiff’s sister and also threatened to send them to her workplace and to her son committed an act of harassment.
 It was stipulated that there was no previous history of domestic violence.
 Id However, the court noted that in the case Cesare v.Cesare, 154 N.J.
 394, 402, (1998) the court held that a single act can constitute domestic violence for the granting of a Final Restraining Order.
 The court in Mc Gowan found the defendant’s act of mailing “graphic pornographic pictures” to a third party and threatening to send them to the plaintiff’s son and employer were “egregious” and thus constituted harassment.
 Id at 506

 Please see Part I of this article which starts the reported case law review of harassment as grounds for a restraining order and Part III which is the conclusion of the same.
 Both articles are located on this website.
-If you have any questions in regard to a domestic violence case, call Peter Van Aulen, who is an experienced New Jersey divorce and domestic violence lawyer, for a free consultation.
+If you have any questions in regard to a domestic violence case, call Peter Van Aulen, who is an experienced New Jersey divorce and domestic violence lawyer, for a free 30 minute in office consultation.